elibroftw/blog.elijahlopez.ca/content/posts/hugo_tutorial.md

 9. Use `hugo -d docs` when you are ready to push your website
 10. You can use precommit hooks to automate the step above
 11. Commit and push to origin (GitHub)
+12. To update a theme, use `cd themes/THEME && git pull`

 ## Other Resources